learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 In this lesson, we will be exploring the HTML `video` tag then applying what we've learned in a brief lab.

-## Objectives

-1. Introduce the HTML `video` tag and its attributes
-2. Practice using the `video` tag by creating our own

 ## Introducing Embedded Videos